-We have not generated any revenue from product sales, and does not know when, or if, it will generate any revenue from product sales.
-We do not expect to generate any revenue from product sales unless and until it obtains regulatory approval of and commercializes any of its product candidates.
-At the same time, we expect our expenses to increase in connection with its ongoing development activities, particularly as we continue the research, development and clinical trials of, and seeks regulatory approval for, its product candidates.
-In addition, subject to obtaining regulatory approval of any of our product candidates, we anticipate that we will need substantial additional funding in connection with its continuing operations.
-We plan to continue to fund its operations and capital requirements through equity financing, debt financing and/or business development activities, but there are no assurances that we will be able to raise sufficient amounts of funding in the future on acceptable terms, or at all.
+We have not generated any revenue from product sales, and does not know when, or if, we will generate any revenue from product sales.
+We do not expect to generate any revenue from product sales until we obtain regulatory approval of and commercializes any of our product candidates.
+At the same time, we expect our expenses to increase in connection with our ongoing development activities, particularly as we continue the research, development and clinical trials of, and seeks regulatory approval for, our product candidates.
+In addition, subject to obtaining regulatory approval of any of our product candidates, we anticipate that we will need substantial additional funding in connection with our continuing operations.
+We plan to continue to fund our operations and capital requirements through equity financing, debt financing and/or business development activities, but there are no assurances that we will be able to raise sufficient amounts of funding in the future on acceptable terms, or at all.

-Until we can generate a sufficient amount of product revenue to finance its cash requirements, it expects to finance its future cash needs primarily through the issuance of additional equity, borrowings and strategic alliances with partner companies.
+Until we can generate a sufficient amount of product revenue to finance our cash requirements, we expect to finance our future cash needs primarily through the issuance of additional equity, borrowings and strategic alliances with partner companies.
 To the extent that we raise additional capital through the issuance of additional equity or convertible debt securities, the ownership interest of our stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect the rights of existing stockholders.
 Debt financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
 If we raise additional funds through marketing and distribution arrangements or other collaborations, strategic alliances or licensing arrangements with third parties, we may have to relinquish valuable rights to our technologies, future revenue streams, research programs or product candidates or grant licenses on terms that may not be favorable to us.
-If we are unable to raise additional funds through equity or debt financings when needed, we may be required to delay, limit, reduce or terminate its product development or commercialization efforts or grant rights to develop and market product candidates to third parties that we would otherwise prefer to develop and market itself.
+If we are unable to raise additional funds through equity or debt financings when needed, we may be required to delay, limit, reduce or terminate our product development or commercialization efforts or grant rights to develop and market product candidates to third parties that we would otherwise prefer to develop and market itself.